cchudzicki-ocw-testing/21w.036-spring-2022/content/pages/syllabus.md

 All of the readings for this course can be found on our course site.
 Each one is linked to a specific assignment and date.

 **Writer's Handbook**: If you do not own a writer’s handbook of some kind, Purdue’s Online Writing Lab (OWL) is an excellent resource.
-At times, you may also want to consult *The Mayfield Handbook of Scientific and Technical Writing*, available online through the MIT Writing and Communication Center.

 ### Assignments